kiranvodrahalli/kiranvodrahalli.github.io/notes/index.md

 Holden Lee (see links at the bottom of the page) and I are collaborating on notes for this class.
 As Spring 2016 continues, they will continue to be updated and hosted at Holden's website.
 The source is available on <a href= "https://github.com/holdenlee/mat529" title="github_mat529"> github </a>.
 After the notes are complete, I will post a final pdf on this website as well.

-### PHY 521: Mathematical Physics <a href= "https://dl.dropboxusercontent.com/u/27883775/wiki/math/pdfs/mat597.pdf" title= "phy521"> [pdf]</a>

-Holden Lee (see links at the bottom of the page) and I are collaborating on notes for this class.
-As Spring 2016 continues, they will continue to be updated and hosted at Holden's website.
-The source is available on <a href= "https://github.com/holdenlee/mat597" title="github_phy521"> github </a>.
-After the notes are complete, I will post a final pdf on this website as well.
-In the future, Professor Aizenman may release a book based on our notes with additions.
-When this tentative book is published, I will post a link to it here as well.

-### MAT 560: Algebraic Topology

-I will soon add notes for Peter Ozsváth's <a href="https://web.math.princeton.edu/~petero/syllabus.html" title="mat560syll"> MAT 560 </a>.
-This project has less priority since for most everything, see the traditional <a href="https://www.math.cornell.edu/~hatcher/AT/AT.pdf" title="hatcher"> Hatcher treatise </a>.
-These notes will try to augment Hatcher with more geometric intuition and additional diagrams.

 ### APC 529: Coding Theory and Random Graphs <a href= "{{ site.baseurl }}/notes/529_random-graphs.pdf" title="529randomgraphs">[pdf]</a>

 These are my notes on the random graphs portion of APC 529, taught by Professor Emmanuel Abbe of Princeton.
 The topics include an introduction to random graphs, the Erdos-Renyi model, graph properties and phase transition phenomena (for giant component and connectivity), some spectral graph theory, and finally an introduction to recent work on the Stochastic Block Model (SBM).